 An ideal San Francisco, Villarreal suggests, would allow people like him and his roommates to thrive alongside the family who owns the Guerrero Market and Deli on the corner.

 Such a reality may be increasingly difficult to achieve, however, if the city continues on its current trajectory.

 Everything’s for sale

 In the parklet in front of his Mojo Bicycle Cafe, Remy Nelson balances a cup of hot black coffee and slides into the last open spot on a shared banquette.
-The space is packed with 30-somethings meeting friends or reclining solo with their iPhones in the late-August heat.
+The space is packed with 30-somethings meeting friends or reclining solo with their iPhones and iPhone 8 Case in the late-August heat.

 Friendly, funny and self-assured, Nelson’s got the easy charisma of the popular kid in high school.
 Not surprisingly, Nelson loves it here.
 He’s proud of the community of artists and cyclists he helped bring together through the Mojo Bicycle Cafe.
 It’s certainly hard to deny that his sun-dappled parklet is preferable to the gun violence that once shattered the peace of the Divisadero.